-Seven of the Museum’s historic buildings are licenced for civil ceremonies.
+Seven of the Museum’s historic buildings are licensed for civil ceremonies.
 These include our Iron Age roundhouse, Victorian toll house, Henton tin chapel, Skippings barn, Thame vicarage, Northolt barn and Arborfield barn.

 Our historic buildings are set within the beautiful Museum grounds surrounded by Chilterns countryside.
 The rescued buildings at the Museum are all the homes or workplaces of ordinary people.
 Full of charm and character, each one has its own story.
 By holding your wedding in one of our buildings you become a part of their history and help us to preserve their future.